 The first one is to identify how you are doing in terms of organic search traffic coming from search engines.
 These are the results a user gets when they type in a certain set of words into the search bar.

 The number of visitors your site is getting from this is the first thing to learn.
 This is because it is targeted.
-They are looking for specific detail and if you have the answer, you should be ranked high enough to cater to their needs.
+They are looking for specific details and if you have the answer, you should be ranked high enough to cater to their needs.

 The best way to determine whether the traffic you are getting is quality traffic or not is to check the increase or decrease in the conversion rate.
 This means you need to inspect whether the people coming to your site buy your product or service.
 If they are new users, are they getting converted into paid customers?
 There are several tools that can tell you if and when this is happening.